Edward Davila

-Edward John Davila (born June 21, 1952) is an American lawyer who serves as a United States district judge of the United States District Court for the Northern District of California.
-He was previously a state court judge on the Superior Court of Santa Clara County from 2001 to 2011.
+Edward John Davila (born June 21, 1952) is an American lawyer who serves as a senior United States district judge of the United States District Court for the Northern District of California.
+He was previously a California state court judge of the Santa Clara County Superior Court from 2001 to 2011.

 Early life and education

 Davila was born in Palo Alto, California.
 He received a Bachelor of Arts from San Diego State University in 1976.
 He then attended the University of California, Hastings College of the Law and earned his Juris Doctor in 1979.

 Legal career

 From 1981 to 1988, he served as a deputy public defender in the Santa Clara County Public Defender's Office and later in private practice at the law firm of Davila & Polverino from 1988 to 2001.

 Judicial career

 State judicial service

 On August 8, 2001, Governor Gray Davis appointed Davila to serve as a judge on the Superior Court of Santa Clara County.
 Davila replaced Judge Donald Clark.

 While a superior court judge, Davila presided over the high-profile case of a Las Vegas couple, Anna Ayala and Jaime Placencia, who planted a severed human finger in a bowl of Wendy's chili.
-On January 18, 2006, Davila sentenced Ayala to 9 years in prison and Placencia to 12 years and 4 months in prison.
+On January 18, 2006, Davila sentenced Ayala to nine years in prison and Placencia to 12 years and 4 months in prison.
+However, the Sixth District California Court of Appeal ordered Davila to resentence Ayala in 2007 on the grounds that Davila improperly added years to the sentence based on extenuating circumstances without a jury's findings.
+Davila subsequently modified the sentence to four years in 2008.